Supporting the Growth of Healthy Soils on American Farmlands

 The program is funded by a combination of corporate and individual donations, grants, and collaborations between local farms and restaurants.

 Farmers & Ranchers

 The Kiss the Ground Farmland Program funds training, soil testing, and consulting time for producers.
 The California scholarship application period is NOW OPEN.

 Restaurants & Chefs

 Restaurants have become the epicenter of our food culture, where chefs have the opportunity to lead a new generation of conscious customers.
-This program connects restaurants and their customers to farmers and the landscapes they tend through the experience of dining out.
-Participating restaurants will help Kiss the Ground support farmer education and soil health monitoring by raising funds for a scholarship program through the sale of these highlighted menu items.
-We support our chef’s by helping them bring ingredients into their kitchens that directly benefit soil health on the farm.
-We also help them tell the story of how the ingredients were produced, who produced them and what the impact of the production is on our ecosystem.
+One of the Farmland Program’s goals is to grow a network of producers focused on providing the supply necessary to scale up good food purchasing at all levels.
+Kiss the Ground will continue to support our chef’s by helping them bring ingredients into their kitchens that directly benefit soil health on American farmlands.
+We will also continue to tell the story of how the ingredients were produced, who produced them, and what the impact of the production is on our ecosystem.

 ‘Fund a Farmer’ with a one-time donation of $8,000.
 Our Farmland Program provides scholarships for producers to attend trainings and provides the technical support needed for them to successfully transition to soil focused regenerative agricultural management practices.
 Our cost to support one producer through training, consulting, and soil testing is $8,000.